AhEsmaeili79/Account_balance/README.md

 - **Category Management**: Add custom categories and use default categories for organizing transactions.
 - **Transaction Handling**: Record transactions with details such as amount, category, type (income or outcome), and date/time.
 - **General Report**: View reports showing income and expenses by year, month, and category.
 Interactive charts on the home page link to detailed monthly reports.
+- **Chart Report**: It's fully responsive and you can click on each month to see the details of that month with Income and Outcome.

 ## Installation